FAQ (Frequently Asked Questions)

 Can I install Karmada in a Kubernetes cluster and reuse the kube-apiserver as Karmada apiserver?

-• This approach hasn't been fully tested by the Karmada community and no plan for it yet.
+- This approach has not been fully tested by the Karmada community, and there is no plan to make it a recommended deployment mode at this time.

 Why Cluster API doesn't have the CRD YAML file?